TahimBhuiya/Quick-Sort-CPP/README.md

    - Move all elements smaller than or equal to the pivot to the left, and all greater elements to the right.

 3. **Recursively Sort Subarrays**

+   - Repeat the process for the subarrays on the left and right of the pivot.